-The Lynch Memorial Window
+Peer Up at Galway’s Lynch Memorial Window

 The father condemned his son to death and went as far as to personally hang him from what is now called the Lynch Window.
-Local legend insists that this is where the English term ‘lynching’ is ultimately derived from, but it’s unclear if this is actually true.
+Local legend insists that this is where the English term ‘lynching’ is derived from, but it’s unclear if this is true.

-If you are a bit of a foodie, then you can find plenty of great street food stands here where you can indulge in some local fare.
+If you are a foodie, then you can find plenty of great street food stands here where you can indulge in some local fare.
 The Galway Market is held every Saturday and Sunday from morning through to the afternoon.
 During the summer, the market is sometimes open on extra days throughout the week, to cater for an increase in tourist numbers during the high season.

 Lough Corrib is the largest lake in the Republic of Ireland, and it makes for a great day trip from Galway.
 The Corrib River is the main river in the city, and it connects the city to the lake, which is found just to the north of Galway.

-Dunguaire Castle is one of the most iconic landmarks found anywhere in Ireland, and is located just along the coast from the city of Galway, on the other side of the bay.
+Dunguaire Castle is one of the most iconic landmarks found anywhere in Ireland and is located just along the coast from the city of Galway, on the other side of the bay.
 The medieval castle dates back to the 16th century when it was built to protect Galway Bay, and ultimately the city too.

-Live Music in Galway
+Revel in Live Music in Galway

-Adventurous Things to do in Galway
+Adventurous Things to Do in Galway

-As well as the food, history and culture, Galway is a great base to explore the surrounding region, and you’ll find plenty of opportunities to take on adventurous challenges in the rugged Irish outdoors.
+As well as the food, history, and culture, Galway is a great base to explore the surrounding region, and you’ll find plenty of opportunities to take on adventurous challenges in the rugged Irish outdoors.

 The Cliffs of Moher

 Just south of Galway is The Burren, one of the most spectacular national parks in the region.
 This barren land is as sparsely populated as it is rugged, and it’s this sense of isolation that gives The Burren its real beauty.
-There are great opportunities for hiking through the karst landscapes and getting to grips with the wild nature of west Ireland.
+There are great opportunities for hiking through the karst landscapes and getting to grips with the wild nature of West Ireland.

 The Aran Islands

-Aside from the dramatic vistas, the Aran Islands are unique, because most of the locals still speak a local dialect of Irish as their first language.
+Aside from the dramatic vistas, the Aran Islands are unique because most of the locals still speak a local dialect of Irish as their first language.
 Due to their isolated location, the islanders managed to retain more of their culture than on the mainland, making this an intriguing destination to visit.

 Connemara National Park